Digilego was an Erasmus+ Strategic Partnership on Digital Readiness co-funded by the European Union and four other academic and research institutions

 Qualitative

-Methods resources will cover standard social science methods such as interviews, focus groups, archive methods, textual analysis, visual representations, and central themes related to research contexts such as decolonizing the curriculum, positionality, and research ethics.
+Methods resources cover standard social science methods such as interviews, focus groups, archive methods, textual analysis, visual representations, and central themes related to research contexts such as decolonizing the curriculum, positionality, and research ethics.

 Lab